Updated: August 16, 2021

-Sensitive Personal Information includes: Social Security Numbers or other Government-issued identifiers; insurance plan numbers; financial account numbers; racial and ethnic information (other than languages spoken); information that describes the precise real-time geographic-location of an individual derived through location-based services such as through GPS-enabled devices; precise information about past, present, or potential future health or medical conditions or treatments, including genetic, genomic, and family medical history including genetic and biometric data; data concerning a person's sex life or sexual orientation, and religious beliefs.
-In the European Economic Area, Sensitive Personal Information also includes information regarding political philosophy and trade-union participation.
-We limit use of US voter records information to non-commercial political purposes, such as educational communications concerning an election, candidate for election, elected official, political or policy issue, or governmental proceeding, policy or process.
+Sensitive Personal Information includes: Social Security Numbers or other Government-issued identifiers; insurance plan numbers; financial account numbers (including credit card data); information that describes the precise real-time geographic-location of an individual derived through location-based services such as through GPS-enabled devices; precise information about past, present, or potential future health or medical conditions or treatments, including genetic, genomic, and family medical history including genetic and biometric data; data concerning a person's sex life or sexual orientation, and religious beliefs.
+In the European Economic Area and Brazil, Sensitive Personal Information also includes information regarding political philosophy/opinion and trade-union participation, religion, citizenship, racial and ethnic information.

 Neustar collects certain data, not described above, in the course of providing products and services to our business customers and to the public.
 For example, when you browse the World Wide Web you rely on the Domain Name System or DNS to translate the website name you type to an Internet Protocol or IP Address.
 Neustar provides both public and private DNS services, and when you use our Internet address resolution services we may collect the IP Address of the computer you are using, the domain name requested and the associated IP Address, the request type (IPv4, IPv6, NS, MX, TXT, etc.), ISP information, geolocation information, and other technical information.